Xilinx/imagebuilder/README.md

   parameter

 - FDTEDIT is an optional and is off by default.
-Specifies the output modifited dtb, used for reference and fdt_std.
+Specifies the output modified dtb, used for reference and fdt_std.

+- FIT is an optional and is off by default.
+Specifies using a fit image for booting rather than individual files.

 Then you can invoke uboot-script-gen as follows: